What is Price Action Trading?

 Final Word on Price Action Trading

-Price action trading is something all new traders should learn.
-Learning to read and interpret how a price chart is moving is a trading system on its own, or can help you if you decide to implement other analysis tools such as statistics, indicators or seasonality.
-There are many price action strategies, but you only need to learn one to start.
+Many price action strategies exist, but you only need to learn one to start.
 Become profitable with it before trying to learn more strategies.
-Price action trading doesn't guarantee profits; it is a great trading style, but takes time and practice to learn...this is true of all trading styles though.
+Price action trading doesn't guarantee profits; it makes a great trading style but takes time and practice to learn.